Updated on 2026-02-24 GMT+08:00

 Figure 1 Lifecycle of a pay-per-use OBS resource

-If you do not bring your account balance current before the grace period expires, the resource status turns to Frozen and it enters a retention period.
-You cannot perform any operations on a pay-per-use resource in the Frozen status.
+• Retention period: If you do not bring your account balance current before the grace period ends, your pay-per-use resources enter a retention period and their status turns to Frozen.
+You cannot perform any operations on these resources.

-If you do not bring your account balance current before the retention period ends, the OBS resource will be released and the data cannot be recovered.
+If you do not bring your account balance current before the retention period ends, your OBS resources will be released and the data cannot be recovered.